PowerShell/PSScriptAnalyzer/RuleDocumentation/AvoidMultipleTypesParameter.md

 ## How

-Ensure each parameter has only 1 type spcifier.
+Ensure each parameter has only 1 type specifier.

 ## Example